The Best Hotels in Sedona, Arizona, for Every Traveler

 Courtesy Hilton Sedona at Bell Rock / Expedia.com

-Sipping west-coast reds and nibbling charcuterie around a roaring fire pit – even indulgent evenings are outdoorsy at this spirited stay.
+Sipping reds from the West Coast and nibbling charcuterie around a roaring fire pit – even indulgent evenings are outdoorsy at this spirited stay.
 Basic doubles are all plump mattresses and safe beige tones, but larger suites pack in character with corner sofas, butte-view balconies and stucco fireplaces.
-This is big-resort stuff – a golf course, tennis courts and onsite spa all attract a country-club crowd – and families get the red carpet rolled out with everything from s’mores-toasting kits to pink jeeps to explore in.
+This is big-resort stuff – a golf course, tennis courts and onsite spa all attract a country-club crowd – and families get the red carpet rolled out, with everything from s’mores-toasting kits to pink jeeps to explore in.

 Courtesy of Southwest Inn at Sedona / Expedia.com

 Burnt-orange walls, bright fabric blinds and wooden headboards cut into the shape of canyons give color at this modest, affordable base.
 Its kidney-shaped pool is a low-key hangout, and its location at the very gateway to Sedona means unobstructed rocky views.
 Take to your balcony at sunrise for a once-in-a-lifetime vista.